RobertoTjesse/Lowest-Astronomical-Tide/README.md

 6. The resulting data_66.inp.out is your resulting LAT model.

-7. Now changing the file extension to tsv will allows you to edit it with QGIS, or Excel.
+7. Open it with EXCEL in order to edit the variable space between columns and save it a flatsimple CSV.